realmau5/trumpquotes/README.md

 # Trump Quotes
-Trumpquotes gets you the daily does of Donald Trump quotes and more
+Trumpquotes gets you the daily dose of Donald Trump quotes and more

 ## API